 How to Get to Antipaxos Beaches

 In peak season there are frequent sea taxi departures between Gaios Paxos Greece harbour and Antipaxos.
-The journey only takes about 15 minutes.
-The last boat back is generally about 530pm.
+The journey to Antipaxos only takes about 15 minutes.
+The last boat back to Gaios is generally about 530pm.

 Most boat trips around Paxos include a stop at Antipaxos.
 This is often planned around lunchtime so there is some time to swim and eat.